-Be More is a weekly podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
 This week we’re joined by Harlina Sodhi, CEO & Co-Founder of Believe In Yourself, a community of human development leaders and practitioners with the shared goal of innovating around culture, coaching, and diversity.

 Harlina has spent over two decades in senior-level HR leadership roles at companies like GE and IDFC Bank and now focuses on spreading transformation and diversity thought leadership around the globe.

 In this episode she shares how to set up a D&I practice, why leaders may not be driving the D&I agenda, and the impact a more diverse workforce will have on the future of work.

 The CEO should be the culture custodian, builder and architect for the business.Harlina Sodhi

 - The seed that inspired Harlina to start Belief In Yourself.
 Harlina wanted to become a marathonist (a marathon runner!) and when starting, she had very little to drive her forward, except for a strong belief in herself.
 Eventually, she achieved the goal of running a marathon, but she needed to strengthen and gain self-confidence first.
 This process enabled Harlina to see the value in believing in yourself… which then led her to starting the business: Belief In Yourself

 - Reliance Industries, India’s largest private company.
 Reliance Industries asked Harlina to build and develop a contemporary HR function.
 There were two things that Harlina focused on primarily whilst doing this: the first step was to bring more women in the workplace, along with younger people, and people of color.
 The second objective was integrating them and helping them feel like they belong